frawdo/Test/README.md

 # Test
-My first tester after hello world
+My first tester after hello world.
+OK becoming clearer how all this works.